linear-b/gitstream/docs/troubleshooting.md

 In case you don't see it, visit the marketplace and install it for free: https://github.com/marketplace/gitstream-by-linearb

 **Did you set the workflow files correctly?**
-Check you have placed these 2 files in your repository, with these exact names:
+Check you have placed these two files in your repository with these exact names:

 1. `.cm/gitstream.cm`
 2. `.github/workflows/gitstream.yml`

-These files need to be committed to the repository default branch (usually `master` or `main`).
+These files must be committed to the repository default branch (usually `master` or `main`).
 Notice that the action will not run until these files are found on the default branch.

-Check that you see "gitStream workflow automation" on the Action section in your repository:
+Check that you see "gitStream workflow automation" in the Action section in your repository:

 ![GitHub action](screenshots/github_pr_actions_section.png)